ur-tcs/programming-2-ex-0/README.md

 ### Scala Installation

 We recommend that you use VSCode to do the course exercises.
-In this case, it is not necessary to install Scala separately, the VSCode Scala extensions (below) suffice.
-If you prefer, however, you can also install Scala and the Scala build tool `sbt` yourself and use any other IDE or text editor.
+In this case, it is not strictly necessary to install Scala separately, the VSCode Scala extensions (below) suffice.
+However, if you want to use Scala in interactive mode, or to use other text editor for writing Scala code, follow those steps to install Scala and the Scala build tool `sbt`:

 * Open your favourite web browser and go to this webpage: https://docs.scala-lang.org/getting-started/index.html
 * Follow the instruction related to your OS to install Scala version 3
 * You may need to restart your terminal, log out, or reboot in order for the changes to take effect
+* You should have the commands `scala` and `sbt` available now.

 ### Scala Extension for VSCode